SOTAbeams/WSPRliteConfig/techdoc/serial.md

 CTS (pause flow from computer to WSPRlite) does not appear to work correctly, at least on Linux.
 This might be a bug in the libserialport library.
 Workaround: only send one message at a time to the WSPRlite, wait for the response before sending the next message.

-Testpoints TP1 and TP2 on the WSPRlite board are for the RX and TX pins of the serial bridge.
+Testpoints TP1 and TP2 on the WSPRlite board are connected to the RX and TX pins for the serial connection.

 # Message format